Inorizushi/funni-IIDX/README.md

 # Features:
 * PS2 Compatibility
 * HID Lighting (No reactive LED fallback, it's either reactive or HID lighting.
-Brain too smol to make it work without re-working the entire thing.)
+Brain too smol to make it work without re-working the entire thing.
+Switch using E3+B1/B3)
 * WS2812b Turntable Light with on-controller color control (E3 + B2/4/6 + TT Hue/Sat/Val) a'la PWan.
 * EEPROM saving (For TT Color)
 * Analog and Digital TT (Both are active, I'll make a mode switch when I get to it)